Harlock Saga: Overview of the manga

-Siegfried (3 volumes) is the third of a two-part story dealing with the adventures of Great Harlock.
+Siegfried (3 volumes) is the third of a four-part story dealing with the adventures of Great Harlock.
 It is also set in the year 2964 AD and covers the events leading up to the death of Great Harlock.
 The Metanoids are planning to conquer the known universe and have built a fleet of sophisticated warships, the likes of which have never been seen before.
 All that stands between them and their goal is an unlikely alliance of mortal and immortal: Great Harlock, the legendary space pirate, who sails the Sea of Stars in the second incarnation of his space battleship Death Shadow; and Brunhilde the Valkyrie, shieldmaiden of Valhalla, who has defied her father's orders to kill Great Harlock's son and joined forces with him under the flag of freedom, the skull-and-crossbones of old.
 Witnessing this great (and tragic) event unfold are Miime the Nibelung sorceress and four youths who as adults are destined to shape the future of the universe.
 The manner in which Great Harlock and Brunhilde face the impending threat of the Metanoids, one that will certainly result in both of their deaths, will make a lasting impression on the young lives who must deal with their willing sacrifice.

 Götterdämmerung (no volumes, on hiatus) picks up the story almost a decade after the death of Great Harlock.
 Miime, now serving Captain Harlock aboard the mighty space battleship Arcadia, has just finished telling him the full story behind the death of his father.
 Now that he understands the extent of Wotan's involvement in the affair Captain Harlock is aroused to wrath.
 Together with his ally Emeraldas he dares to defy Wotan once again and challenge Valhalla's rule over the universe.
 His actions have been foreseen by Erda the soothsayer, who had earlier predicted that Wotan's attempt to change Harlock's past would result in the Twilight of the Gods and the end of Valhalla.
 Now that prophecy is coming true, and even as Captain Harlock finishes resolving the legacy of his late father, cosmic forces array themselves for a final showdown at the center of the universe.
 For some, it will almost certainly mean the end of all things; for others, perhaps, a beginning.